ibm-cloud-docs/openshift/openshift_vpc_firewall.md

 <br />

-## Allowing traffic to your cluster in other services' firewalls or in on-premises firewalls
+## Allowing traffic from your cluster in other services' firewalls or in on-premises firewalls
 {: #vpc-allowlist_workers}

 Allow your worker nodes to communicate with services that are protected by firewalls.